Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 ![ExampleFNX02](../../img/ExampleFNX02.jpg)<br/>

 # Installation
-- Tested with A32NX Development Release 9a56143 (30.05.22)
+- Tested with A32NX Development Release fe80bbf (20.06.22)
 - Minimum Plugin-Version is 0.7.0
-- Uses the Fonts from FSLabs - you have to costumize all Actions yourself if you don't have them installed.
-Sorry! :/
+- Uses the Fonts *"Digital 7"* and *"Alte Din 1451 Mittelschrift"* - you can find them freely on the Internet
 - Just double-click on the Profiles to add them to your StreamDeck Software
 - Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located)
 - Place the myOffsets.txt in your FSUIPC7 Folder (or merge it with your existing one)